Coderad32/XTTPS/Token/Sigils.md

 ## Support / Donate

-Ask before you donate to the project for your saftey and so your no following the wrong link.
+Ask before you donate to the project for your secure method and so your not following the wrong links.